mnemnion/mvzr/README.md

 Finding myself in need of a regular expressions library for a Zig project, and needing it to build regex at runtime, not just comptime, I ended up speedrunning a little library for just that purpose.

 This is that library.
 It's a simple bytecode-based Commander Pike-style VM.
-Less than 1600 lines of load-bearing code, no dependencies other than `std`.
+Just under 1500 lines of load-bearing code, no dependencies other than `std`.

 The provided Regex type allows 64 'operations' and 8 unique ASCII character sets.
 If you would like more, or less, you can call `SizedRegex(num_ops, num_sets)` to customize the type.